Marin Mikac

-Marin Mikac (born 20 April 1982) is a Croatian football manager and retired player.
+Marin Mikac (born 20 April 1982) is a Croatian football manager and former player.

 Club career

-As a player, Mikac had a globetrotting career, playing for local giants Rijeka and Osijek as well as in Greece, Malaysia and Lebanon.
+As a player, Mikac played for local clubs Rijeka and Osijek, as well as in Malaysia, Greece and Lebanon.

 Managerial career

 Mikas was named manager of Orijent 1919 in October 2018, succeeding Danilo Butorović.
-In March 2020, he took the reigns at Uljanik after Ivan Kukučka resigned.
+In March 2020, he took the reins at Uljanik after Ivan Kukučka resigned.
 In August 2022, he was appointed manager of NK Halubjan, succeeding Neven Strukan.